jimniels/blog/src/client/posts/2021-10-10-hide-my-mailto-email.md

 The wonderful thing about this pattern is that your email is accessible to everyone—humans, browsers, screen readers, you name it.

 The downside is that your email is accessible to everyone, you name it.
-That includes bots and other bad actors who will harvest your email for spam—at least that’s the fear that’s been instilled in many of us through the years<sup id="a1">[1](#f1)</sup>.
+That includes bots and other bad actors who will harvest your email for spam—at least that’s the fear that’s been instilled in many of us through the years[^1].

 There have been [many-a-way to get around this problem](https://www.heartinternet.uk/blog/15-ways-to-hide-your-email-address/), the most famous likely being the “put your email in an image” technique which hides your email from being in the HTML while remaining visible on screen—though it’s not without its accessibility concerns, and you can’t use `mailto` to hyperlink the user’s email client.